McDonnell Douglas MD-11: Operators

+As of November 2025, immediately before the UPS Airlines Flight 2976 crash, 51 remained operational with FedEx (26), UPS (22) and Western Global Airlines (3).
+Following the Louisville crash, UPS Airlines permanently retired its entire MD-11 fleet in January 2026.

-Most of the airlines that ordered the MD-11 for their long-haul passenger flights had replaced it with Airbus A330, A340, and Boeing 777 aircraft by the end of 2004.
+Most of the airlines that ordered the MD-11 for their long-haul passenger flights had replaced it with Airbus A330, A340 and Boeing 777s by the end of 2004.
 Some carriers converted their MD-11s to freighters such as China Eastern Airlines and Korean Air.
 Korean Air announced as early as December 1994 its intention to convert its five passenger MD-11s to freighters for medium-range cargo routes.
 In 1995, American Airlines agreed to sell its 19 aircraft to FedEx, transferring the first MD-11 in 1996.
 Japan Airlines (JAL) announced the replacement of its 10 MD-11s in 2000; these aircraft were being converted into freighters and sold to UPS in 2004.

 In February 2007, TAM Linhas Aéreas began operating the first of three leased passenger MD-11s, in a deal arranged by Boeing as an interim solution for TAM to quickly be able to operate newly granted intercontinental routes while waiting for four Boeing 777-300ERs to be delivered from late 2008.
 The last MD-11 was retired from TAM's fleet in July 2009, which ended its use by Brazilian airlines (Varig, VASP, and TAM).

-A UPS MD-11, the second-largest operator of the type.
+An MD-11 owned by UPS, formerly the second-largest operator of the type.
 This aircraft later crashed as UPS Airlines Flight 2976.

 In May 2007, Finnair announced the sale of their last two MD-11s to Aeroflot-Cargo to become part of the Russian airline cargo fleet in 2008 and 2009.
 KLM was the last airline to operate scheduled passenger flights with the passenger version of the MD-11.
 The final scheduled flight took place on October 26, 2014, from Montréal to Amsterdam, followed by three special roundtrip flights on November 11, 2014.
-Lufthansa Cargo retired their last MD-11 on October 17, 2021.
+Lufthansa Cargo retired its last MD-11 on October 17, 2021.

 Two MD-11s were also operated in a VIP configuration, one by Saudia Royal Flight for members of the Royal family, and one by Mid East Jet for ASACO Aviation; both are now stored.

+Retirements

+In March 2025, FedEx announced plans to delay the retirement of its MD-11 fleet until 2032.

+On November 8, 2025, days after the crash of a UPS Airlines MD-11 in Louisville, Kentucky, the FAA issued an Emergency Airworthiness Directive grounding all MD-11 aircraft.
+UPS Airlines announced in January 2026 the permanent retirement of its entire MD-11 fleet following the Louisville crash.
+The grounding order was lifted on May 11, 2026, enabling FedEx and Western Global to progressively return its MD-11s to service.